Band splitting in bilayer stanene electronic structure scrutinized via first principle DFT calculations: Introduction

-One way around is to investigate other honey comb lattices such as those formed out of group IV A elements right below Carbon in the periodic table.
-This has led to buckled honey comb lattice of Silicon and Germanium, which have been computationally verified~\cite{2D_Si_Ge_Computational} and experimentally synthesized~\cite{2D_Si_Exprimental,2D_Ge_Exprimental}.
-Unfortunately, these also have a very small band gap.
-A 2D buckled honey comb lattice of Tin (stanene), which is computationally predicted~\cite{Tin_Spin_Hall} as a QSHI, is supposed to have a sufficient band gap required for practical use as QSHI.
+One way around is to investigate other honeycomb lattices such as those formed out of group IVA elements right below Carbon in the periodic table.
+This has led to buckled honeycomb lattice of Silicon and Germanium, which have been computationally verified~\cite{2D_Si_Ge_Computational,2D_Si_Ge_Computational_2} and experimentally synthesized~\cite{2D_Si_Exprimental,2D_Ge_Exprimental}.
+Unfortunately, these also have a very small bandgap\cite{Si_Ge_band_gap,2D_Si_Ge_Computational}.
+A 2D buckled honeycomb lattice of Tin (stanene), which is computationally predicted~\cite{Tin_Spin_Hall, Tin_Spin_Hall_2} as a QSHI, is supposed to have a sufficient bandgap required for practical use as QSHI.
 It was fabricated on Bi$_2$Te$_3$ $(111)$ substrate via molecular beam epitaxy~ \cite{Stanene_Synthesis_China,Stanene_Synthesis_India}.
-The issue with it is that although it has been synthesized, its electronic states are pinned on the substrates $i.e.$ stanene's valance bands with conduction bands of substrate, giving stanene a metallic interface and losing its QSHI nature.
-The band gap of free standing stanene is deemed to be sufficient but still small.
-To improve the band gap functionalization as well as passivation with different groups like -H (hydrogenation)~\cite{Stanene_H}, -F (halogen)~\cite{Tin_Spin_Hall}, -CN (Cyanide)~\cite{Stanene_CN} etc. have been proposed.
-Studies of van der Waal type structures like stanene on graphene~\cite{Stanene_on_graphene}, stanene between two Ba layer~\cite{Stanene_between_Ba}, have been also done and have reported an improvement in the band gap.
+The issue with this is that although it has been synthesized, its electronic states are pinned on the substrates $i.e.$ stanene's valance bands with conduction bands of the substrate, giving stanene a metallic interface and losing its QSHI nature.
+This unwanted pinning of conducting states have been recently overcome by synthesizing stanene on PbTe substrate, allowing the stanene to retain the bandgap\cite{Stanene_Synthesis_China_2}.
+Apart form this recently synthesis of planar stanene has been reported on Ag$_2$Sn substrate~\cite{Stanene_Synthesis_non_buckled}.
+The bandgap of free-standing stanene is deemed to be sufficient but still small.
+To improve the bandgap, functionalization as well as passivation with different groups like -H (hydrogenation)~\cite{Stanene_H}, -F (halogen)~\cite{Tin_Spin_Hall, Tin_Spin_Hall_2}, -CN (Cyanide)~\cite{Stanene_CN} etc. have been proposed.
+Studies of van der Waal type structures like stanene on graphene~\cite{Stanene_on_graphene}, stanene between two Ba layer~\cite{Stanene_between_Ba}, have been reported improve the bandgap.
 Apart from its use as QSHI, stanene also has been predicted to be a very good material to adsorb CO, NO$_X$, SO$_2$, etc. gases~\cite{Stanene_As_Gas_Absorber}.
-It may be noted that most of the above mentioned work is \textit{in silico}.
+Also, recently stanene's mechanical property~\cite{Stanene_mechanical} and it applicability in devices~\cite{Stanene_device} have been studied, implying its importance.
+It may be noted that most of the above-mentioned work is \textit{in silico}.